aerobless/knowledge/💽 Software/☁️ Software as a Service.md

 ---
 description: Software as a Service products that I like using.
+aliases:
+  - SaaS
 ---
+SaaS delivers applications over the internet - so you don’t need your own hardware and can access the software from everywhere.
+In contrast, [[📀 Self-Hosting|self-hosted]] software requires local servers and more setup, but offering greater control and customisation.

 # Backup & Immortality

 * [Wayback Machine - The internet archive](https://archive.org/web/): The largest public archive of web content.
 It contains more then 843 billion web pages.
 I use it to backup this wiki and other projects of mine for eternity.